-‘Southern Charm’ Venerable Patricia Altschul Will Put Your Dog On Her Caftan
+‘Southern Charm’ Star Patricia Altschul Will Put Your Dog On Her Caftan

 Is The Cast Of ‘Southern Charm’ Being Hypocritical, Due To Their…

-The ladies went to dinner, Patricia wearing a one-size-fits-all caftan covered with Staffordshire dogs, which was otherwise plain, but cost her $3k, and so the conversation started about personalizing a caftan.
+The ladies went to dinner, Patricia wearing a one-size-fits-all caftan covered with Staffordshire dogs — which was otherwise plain but cost her $3,000 — and so the conversation started about personalizing a caftan.

-Sherina said it would be easy, and the business was born, with caftans made in India from $299, with approximately a five week turn around time.
-Southern Charm Patricia Altschul said she would have preferred to make it in the United States, but the cost would be three times higher, and American manufacturers “can’t match the quality of the fabric and the embellishments.”
+Sherina said it would be easy, and the business was born, with caftans made in India from $299, with approximately a five-week turnaround.
+Southern Charm’s Patricia Altschul said she would have preferred to make it in the United States, but the cost would be three times higher, and American manufacturers “can’t match the quality of the fabric and the embellishments.”

 The brilliant and beautiful @naomie_olindo with Gizmo (that is @colonel_gizmo to you) #southerncharm ????????